dapr/kit/crypto/schemes/enc/v1/README.md

 ### Manifest

-The second line in the header is the **manifest**, which is a compact JSON object.
+The second line in the header is the **manifest**, which is a compact JSON object (i.e. with all the unnecessary whitespaces removed).

+> Note that per the JSON spec, newline characters within a string are safely encoded as the string `\n`, which would not interpreted as newlines while scanning the manifest.

 Its corresponding Go struct is: